yasharthb/Parallel-Computing/Assignment1/README.md

 	The general structure of each branched out function is:
 	-	Random initialization of a matrix per process.
 	-	Communication using non-blocking calls Isend/Irecv and branch specific methods.
-	-	Computation on inner elements of each matrix.
+	-	Computation on inner elements of each matrix (which do not need any elements from neighboring processes).
-	-	Waitall while all comm calls to return.
+	-	Waitall while all communication (send/receives) finish.
-	-	Case specific computation of received halo elements.
+	-	Case specific computation of halo elements using received elements from neighboring processes.
 	-	Back to communication step when in a time step loop.

 ```sh